The Missing Cross to Purity

 must exhort such to take heed and be wise.

-and got under the name of Quakers,
+and gotten under the name of Quakers,

 whose evil words corrupt good manners,